marcoviero/simstack/README.md

 ## Getting Started

-There are just a few steps needed to get started.
+There are just a few steps needed to get started:
 * Make sure all dependencies are installed (see next section)
 * Set your paths in the .bashrc (or .bash_profile)
-* Edit the parameter file to
+* Edit the parameter file to specify
-	* contain paths and map/catalog names
+	* paths and names of maps/catalog
-	* desired binning
+	* desired binning: style and nodes
 	* whether to stack in redshift bins, or all at once
 	* map specific details like
 		* color corrections